Forbidden Rice Bowl

 Place 1 cup of the hot rice into each bowl.
 Arrange 1/3 cup of the greens (still warm or chilled), two of the egg halves, a few of the pickled onions or some kimchi, 1/4 cup of the beans sprouts, and 1/4 cup of the carrots on top of the rice.
 Sprinkle 1 heaping tablespoon of the peanuts on top of each and drizzle each with about 1 1/2 tablespoons of the sauce and some of the scallion.

-To Freeze: Cooked rice may be made ahead, frozen, and reheated following the directions in Grain Freeze.
+To freeze: cooked rice may be made ahead, frozen, and reheated.